Blob algebra approach to modular representation theory: Alcove geometry

 Let $W_{l}$ be the affine Weyl group of type $\tilde{A}_{l-1}$.
 We identify $W_l$ with the group generated by the affine reflections via the assignment $s_{0}\mapsto s_{1,l}^{1}$ and $s_{i}\mapsto s_{i,i+1}^0$, for $1\leq i<l$.

-Let $\HG $ be the union of all the affine hyperplanes.
+Let $\HG' $ be the set of affine hyperplanes and $\HG $ be their union.
 The connected components of $E_l\backslash \HG $ are called \emph{alcoves}.
 Let $\mathcal{A}$ denote the set of alcoves.
 A point $x\in E_l$ is called \emph{regular} if it belongs to some alcove and $\lamn \in P_1^l(n)$ is called \emph{regular} if its image in $E_l$ is regular.
 By the restriction imposed on $\kappa$ it is clear that $\odot $ is regular.

 The alcove containing $\odot$ is called the fundamental alcove and is denoted by $A_0$.
 It is well-known that $A_0$ has $l$ walls which are supported by the hyperplanes $\{\hg_{i,i+1}^0\mbox{ } |\mbox{ } 1\leq i<l\}$ and $\hg_{1,l}^1$.
 The action of $W_{l}$ on $E_l$ extends to an action on $\AC$.
 Given $A\in \AC $ there exists a unique $w\in W_{l}$ such that $w\cdot A_0=A$.
 If this is the case, we denote $A:=A_w$.